Quantum Time-Space Tradeoffs for Matrix Problems: Quantum tradeoffs for Boolean matrix operations

-A key difference between the methods used in Abrahamson's bounds and those in this proof is that for quantum (and classical) circuits, unlike the case for branching programs, it is reasonable to assume that the set of output values produced in each part of the computation is fixed independent of the input.
-Such an assumption was essential for the time-space lower bounds in \cite{KSdW07, ASdW09}, although the bound for multiple disjoint collision pairs in \cite{HM21} and our results in \cref{sec:mat-vec,sec:mat-mult} apply to quantum circuits without such a restriction on output production.
+A key difference between the methods used in Abrahamson's bounds and our results for linear algebra versus those in this proof is that we require that the set of output values produced in each part of the computation is fixed independent of the input.
+(See our discussion of such output-oblivious computation in~\cref{subsec:prelim-ts-tradeoffs}.)
+Such an assumption was essential for the quantum time-space lower bounds in \cite{KSdW07, ASdW09}, although the bound for multiple disjoint collision pairs in \cite{HM21} and our results in \cref{sec:mat-vec,sec:mat-mult} apply to quantum query algorithms without such a restriction on output production.
 Fixing the output values produced in each part of the computation allows one to go beyond using a single hard distribution on inputs, and instead choose hard distributions for each part of the computation depending on the target outputs.
-To give a sense of how this works we sketch the lower bound method of~\cite{KSdW07} for boolean matrix multiplication, which relies on a strong direct product lemma for the function $OR_n^k$:
+To give a sense of how this works we sketch the lower bound method of~\cite{KSdW07} for Boolean matrix multiplication, which relies on a strong direct product lemma for the function $OR_n^k$ (i.e. $k$ independent copies of the $OR$ function each on inputs of size $n$):

 \begin{proposition}[Strong Direct Product Theorem for $OR^k_n$~\cite{KSdW07}] There are positive constants $\varepsilon$ and $\gamma$ such that the following hold: \begin{description} \item{(a)} Any randomized algorithm making at most $\varepsilon kn$ queries has success probability at most $2^{-\gamma k}$ in computing $OR^k_n$. \item{(b)} Any quantum algorithm making at most $\varepsilon k\sqrt{n}$ queries has success probability at most $2^{-\gamma k}$ in computing $OR^k_n$. \end{description} \end{proposition}